 What is a board development committee?

-A board development committee is a part of a corporate organization with a goal to ensure the excellent performance of all company operations.
+A board development committee, also known as a governance committee, is a part of a corporate organization with a goal to ensure the excellent performance of all company operations.
 Among the responsibilities are:

 - providing shareholders with timely and accurate financial reports